-- Administer applicable federal and state laws and regulations to achieve high ratings in compliance measurement indicators while maintaining efficiency in program operation to ensure fair and consistent treatment of clients served. - Provide decent, safe, and sanitary housing in good repair in compliance with program uniform physical condition standards for very low- and low-income families. - Achieve a healthy mix of incomes in its public housing developments by attracting and retaining higher income families and by working toward deconcentration of poverty goals. - Encourage self-sufficiency of participant families and assist in the expansion of family opportunities which address educational, socio-economic, recreational and other human services needs. - Promote fair housing and the opportunity for very low- and low-income families of all races, ethnicities, national origins, religions, ethnic backgrounds, and with all types of disabilities, to participate in the public housing program and its services. - Create positive public awareness and expand the level of family and community support in accomplishing the PHA's mission. - Attain and maintain a high level of standards and professionalism in day-to-day management of all program components. - Administer an efficient, high-performing agency through continuous improvement of the PHA's support systems and commitment to our employees and their development.
+- Administer applicable federal and state laws and regulations to achieve high ratings in compliance measurement indicators while maintaining efficiency in program operation to ensure fair and consistent treatment of clients served. - Provide housing that is safe, habitable, functionally adequate, operable and free of health and safety hazards - in compliance with the National Standards for the Physical Inspection of Real Estate: Inspection Standards (NSPIRE) - for very low- and lowincome families. - Achieve a healthy mix of incomes in its public housing developments by attracting and retaining higher income families and by working toward the deconcentration of poverty goals. - Encourage self-sufficiency of participant families and assist in the expansion of family opportunities which address educational, socio-economic, recreational and other human service needs. - Promote fair housing and the opportunity for very low- and low-income families of all races, ethnicities, national origins, religions, ethnic backgrounds, and with all types of disabilities, to participate in the public housing program and its services. - Create positive public awareness and expand the level of family and community support in accomplishing the PHA's mission. - Attain and maintain a high level of standards and professionalism in day-to-day management of all program components. - Administer an efficient, high-performing agency through continuous improvement of the PHA's support systems and commitment to our employees and their development.